Philippines says any South China Sea energy deal must be with Chinese company, not government

 The Philippines, China's CNOOC Ltd and state-owned PetroVietnam jointly surveyed the Reed Bank in 2003 to 2008.

-"This will now actually entail joint exploration and possible exploitation of natural resources," Roque said.

-However, there are doubts a joint agreement will be approved because China does not favour activities that they have to undertake jointly with other people, Roque said.
+Roque said, however, there were some doubts that a joint agreement would work because China did not favour joint activities.

-Ties with China have warmed under Duterte, who has put aside territorial disputes with Beijing in exchange for trade opportunities and financing in key infrastructure projects.
+The Philippines' ties with China have warmed under Duterte, who has put aside territorial disputes in exchange for trade opportunities and pledged financing for infrastructure projects.